souravskr/Google-Play-Store-Analysis/README.md

 `Source`: https://www.kaggle.com/lava18/google-play-store-apps

-# Google-Play Store Analysis
+# Objectives of Google-Play Store Analysis

 This project focuses on the analysis of the Play Store data set in Kaggle.

+The aim of this project is:

-We want to use the data to analyze consumer trends and determine which type of apps are the most popular and profitable.
+    1. Using the data to analyze consumer trends and determine which type of apps are the most popular and profitable.

+    2. Classifying applications based on their categories.

+    3. Presenting the growth of applications from 2016 to 2018.

 # Important Pre-requisites